Share on twitter

-The question the UK faces is whether to double down, or carry on with the CTAS in service on just two vehicle types.
+The question the UK faces is whether to double down or carry on with the CTAS in service on just one vehicle type.
 In order to maximise commonality, realise economies of scale and provide confidence and impetus to an export campaign.

 Export customers mean shared development costs and lower ammunition costs.